alexblackie/prison/README.md

 I originally built this to run Nextcloud on Kubernetes, a topic [you can read more about on my blog][0].

 Basically, it is assumed you have modified the app to be able to run at least mostly without mutating the disk.
-Then you place a tarball of the app webroot in an S3 bucket, and configure it in the env as `PRISON_WEBROOT_S3_URL=s3://mybucketname/webroot.tar.gz`.
+Then you place a tarball of the app webroot in an Azure Storage account.
 This tarball will be downloaded and extracted to the container's webroot on container boot.

-If you make changes inside a container, say running some inline updater, then you can just `prison-update-source` and it'll create a new tarball and upload it back to S3, thereby updating the source so you can just reboot the containers.
+If you make changes inside a container, say running some inline updater, then you can just `prison-update-source` and it'll create a new tarball and upload it back to the Azure Storage account container, thereby updating the source so you can just reboot the containers.

 [0]: https://www.alexblackie.com/articles/nextcloud-on-k8s/